JackXueIndiana/Python-Sklearn-Classifier-Pickle/README.md

 # Python-Sklearn-Classifier-Pickle
 This article shows you how to create a classification model with Python and Sklearn in Azure Databricks and save/load the model by using Pickle library.

+## Problem Statement
+We model the loan application as a two-class classification problem: Based the historical applications with a number of features, the application may approved or denied.
+Logistic Regression method is used in this excercise.

+After the LR model is trained based the historical dataset, we want to save the model for use in different time and location.
+Thus, the Pickle library is employed to do so.

+> The pickle library implements a fundamental, but powerful algorithm for serializing and de-serializing a Python object structure.
+“Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream is converted back into an object hierarchy.
+Pickling (and unpickling) is alternatively known as “serialization”, “marshalling,” 1 or “flattening”, however, to avoid confusion, the terms used here are “pickling” and “unpickling”.

 ## Environment
 We use Azure Data Lake Storage Gen 2 (ADLSG2) File System for storing all the files.
 Under project folder, there are three sub-folders:
 - Input - dir for input file